-The well-known morphology-density relation \citep{Dressler1980} provides direct evidence of the notion that the cosmic environment of galaxies influences their constitutional properties and star formation activity -- both during their formation (nature) and subsequent evolution and interaction with their surroundings (nurture).
-In the hierarchical structure formation scenario \citep{Toomre1972}, galaxy clusters grow by accreting galaxies and galaxy groups and other clusters along the filaments of the cosmic web.
+The well-known morphology-density relation \citep{Dressler1980} provides direct evidence of the notion that the cosmic environment of galaxies influences their constitutional properties and star formation activity both during their formation (nature) and in the subsequent evolution and interaction with their surroundings (nurture).
+In the hierarchical structure formation scenario \citep{Toomre1972}, galaxy clusters grow by accreting galaxies, galaxy groups, and other clusters along the filaments of the cosmic web.
 Diverse astrophysical processes impact the morphologies, gas content, and star formation properties of the galaxies when they move into the dense cluster environment.
-Within $R_{200}$ ($\approx 0.75 R_{vir}$) of a cluster, gravitational perturbations such as tidal galaxy-galaxy interactions and mergers (e.g. \citealt{Spitzer1951,Tinsley1979,Merritt1983,Springel2000}), tidal galaxy-cluster interactions \citep{Byrd1990,Valluri1993}, and galaxy-galaxy interactions (sometimes called galaxy `harassment', e.g. \citealt{Moore1996, Jaffe2016}), affect both the stellar and gaseous components of the galaxies.
-The hydro-dynamical processes such as `starvation’ (e.g. \citealt{Larson1980, Balogh2000}), `thermal evaporation' \citep{Cowie1977}, `ram pressure stripping' (e.g. \citealt{Gunn1972}) and `viscous stripping' \citep{Nelson1982} only affect the gas content of galaxies.
-Moreover, sometimes these processes are effective in transporting cold gas to the centers of galaxies and may trigger AGN activity \citep{Baldry2004, Balogh2009, Poggianti2017}.
+Within $R_{200}$ ($\approx 0.75 R_{vir}$) of a cluster, gravitational perturbations such as tidal galaxy-galaxy interactions and mergers (e.g. \citealt{Spitzer1951,Tinsley1979,Merritt1983,Springel2000}), tidal galaxy-cluster interactions \citep{Byrd1990,Valluri1993}, and galaxy-galaxy interactions (sometimes called galaxy harassment; e.g. \citealt{Moore1996, Jaffe2016}), affect both the stellar and gaseous components of the galaxies.
+Hydrodynamical processes such as starvation (e.g. \citealt{Larson1980, Balogh2000}), thermal evaporation \citep{Cowie1977}, ram-pressure stripping (e.g. \citealt{Gunn1972}), and viscous stripping \citep{Nelson1982} only affect the gas content of galaxies.
+Moreover, these processes are sometimes effective in transporting cold gas to the centrs of galaxies and may trigger Active Galactic Nucleus (AGN) activity \citep{Baldry2004, Balogh2009, Poggianti2017}.